fkarg/fkarg.github.io/staged/joking-feynman.md

 - From Cornell to Caltech, With a Touch of Brazil
 - The World of One Physicist

-Each part contains multiple stories with varying length, the shortest stories being only three pages in length.
-Still, each story and each part is in itself contained.
+Each part contains multiple stories with varying length, the shortest being only three pages in length.
+Still, each part is in itself contained.

 Content-wise, they mostly show some aspects or quirks of how Feynman thought about and perceived the world.
 This includes his escapades during university